 Committee Comments

 To establish a violation under the Act, a plaintiff must prove that the defendant paid different wages to employees of different sexes for equal work on jobs the performance of which requires equal skill, effort and responsibility, and which are performed under similar working conditions.
-Dindinger v.
-Allsteel, Inc., 853 F.3d 414, 421-22(8th Cir.
-2017) ; (quoting Hunt v.
-Nebraska Pub.
-Power Dist., 282 F.3d 1021, 1029 (8th Cir.
-2002) (holding the plaintiff must prove that (1) he or she was paid less than one or more members of the opposite sex employed in the same establishment, (2) for equal work on jobs requiring equal skill, effort, and responsibility, (3) that were performed under similar working conditions)).
+O’Reilly v.
+Daugherty Sys., Inc., 63 F.4th 1193, 1196 (8th Cir.
+2023) (citing Dindinger v.
+Allsteel, Inc., 853 F.3d at 421-22 and Hunt, 282 F.3d at 1029) (providing the plaintiff must establish the following elements: “(1) she was paid less than a male employed in the same establishment, (2) for equal work on jobs requiring equal skill, effort, and responsibility, (3) which were performed under similar working conditions.”).

 Once the plaintiff has met his or her burden, the employer may avoid liability only by proving that the disparity in pay was based on a bona fide seniority system, a merit system, a system that measures earnings by quantity or quality of production, any other factor other than sex.
 Dindinger, 853 F.3d at 422 (quoting Corning Glass Works v.
 Brennan, 417 U.S. 188, 196 (1974)).